gkarsay/parlatype/README.md

 * gstreamer-1.0 >= 1.6.3
 * gstreamer-plugins-base-1.0

-Optional, depending on your configure options:
+Optional, depending on your configured options:
 * gladeui-2.0 (>= 3.12.2; with `glade=true`)
 * gtk-doc (with `gtk-doc=true`)
 * desktop-file-utils (if installed, this checks the desktop file)